abilash13/mailkondo/README.md

-# mailkondo
+# Mail Kondo

-Does your email spark joy?
+> Does your email spark joy?